Invasion of open space by two competitors: spreading properties of monostable two-species competition--diffusion systems: Competitive comparison principle

 The unbounded domain $\left(0,+\infty\right)\times\mathbb{R}$ can be replaced in the above definition by a bounded parabolic cylinder $\left(0,T\right)\times\left(-R,R\right)$.
 In such a case, the required regularity is $\mathscr{C}^{1}\left(\left(0,T\right),\mathscr{C}^{2}\left(\left(-R,R\right),\left[0,1\right]^{2}\right)\right)\cap\mathscr{C}\left(\left[0,T\right]\times\left[-R,R\right],\left[0,1\right]^{2}\right)$. \end{defn}

 We also recall that it is possible to extend the theory of super- and sub-solutions to Sobolev spaces.
 The full extension is outside of the scope of this reminder, however a very partial extension will be necessary later on.
-More precisely, we will use the following definition and theorem.
-In what follows, $\circ$ denotes the Hadamard product $\left(u_{1},v_{1}\right)\circ\left(u_{2},v_{2}\right)=\left(u_{1}u_{2},v_{1}v_{2}\right)$. \begin{defn} A generalized super-solution of (\ref{eq:competition_diffusion_system}) is a pair
+More precisely, we will use the following notion of Lipschitz-continuous super- and sub-solutions, acting against smooth compactly supported test functions.
+In what follows, $\mathscr{C}^{0,1}$ and $\mathscr{D}$ denote as usual the sets of Lipschitz-continuous and smooth compactly supported functions respectively and $\circ$ denotes the Hadamard product $\left(u_{1},v_{1}\right)\circ\left(u_{2},v_{2}\right)=\left(u_{1}u_{2},v_{1}v_{2}\right)$.